Gurbert/micawber/docs/getting_started.rst

 up I suggest fetching the results, storing them in the db or a file, and then pulling from there.

-More information can be found in the :py:class:`~micawber.providers.ProviderRegistry` API docs.
+More information can be found in the :py:class:`~micawber_bs4_classes.providers.ProviderRegistry` API docs.

 Parsers
 -------

-The :py:mod:`micawber.parsers` module contains several handy functions for parsing blocks of text or HTML and either:
+The :py:mod:`micawber_bs4_classes.parsers` module contains several handy functions for parsing blocks of text or HTML and either:

 * replacing links with rich markup